I’ve said it before: it’s always been difficult to buy your first property.

-Now I admit that with property prices in Sydney skyrocketing, saving the necessary funds to buy a property has become harder still.
+Now I admit that with property prices in both Sydney and Melbourne almost back at their previous peaks, saving the necessary funds to buy a property has become harder still.

-But let me be frank: you’ll probably need $100,000 to buy an investment grade property today.
+And let me be frank: you’ll probably need around $100,000 to buy an investment grade property today.

 What do you think about that statement?